mbrezu/Shovel/README.md

 The possible opcodes are:

- * CONST *value* - push a value on the stack; the value must belong to one of the types described above (scalar type, array or hash);
+ * CONST *value* - push a value on the stack; the value must belong to one of the scalar types described above (scalar type, array or hash);
  * LGET *frame*, *var* - get the value from frame *frame* and variable index *var* (see section 'Environments' above) and push the value on the stack;